 Past roles include Consumer Representative on EIOPA’s Insurance and Reinsurance Stakeholder Group, Non-Executive Director with the British Insurance Brokers Association, 15 years with the consumer organisation Which? and Head of Proposition for Royal London’s online financial planning tool, MoneyVista.

 Brian has over 25 years’ experience which also includes investment consulting together with performance measurement.
-Before joining Mercer in 2008, was a Senior Investment Consultant within the Investment Practice of Hymans Robertson LLP.
-Prior to that, was a director of The WM Company, the specialist performance measurement firm latterly owned by Deutsche Bank.
+Before joining Mercer in 2008, Brian was a Senior Investment Consultant within the Investment Practice of Hymans Robertson LLP.
+Prior to that, he was a director of The WM Company, the specialist performance measurement firm latterly owned by Deutsche Bank.

 Chris Hogg FFA